janaagaard75/expo-and-typescript/README.md

 yarn add --exact tslib
 ```

 Configure TypeScript by adding a [`tsconfig.json`](https://github.com/janaagaard75/expo-and-typescript/blob/master/tsconfig.json) file in the root of your project.
-If you are stating a new project, I would definitetly recommend including `"strict": true` and some of the other compiler checks.
+If you are stating a new project, I would definitely recommend including `"strict": true` and some of the other compiler checks.
 If you are converting a JavaScript project to TypeScript, you might want to loosen up the rules to start with, and apply them gradually.

 ### Main App Component in TypeScript